Trainings and Exercises

 Currently, the following trainings are offered:

-- Campus Community Emergency Response Team training.
-(C-CERT) This 10-week, in-person course provides volunteers with a broad overview of disaster preparedness and response skills in a team-based environment.
+The 10-week, in-person C-CERT course provides volunteers with a broad overview of disaster preparedness and response skills in a team-based environment.
 The course involves both hands-on and lecture opportunities to learn skills and knowledge associated with emergency response.
 Click here to learn more about C-CERT at Virginia Tech.